Want to learn how to use RSI Indicator in forex? The RSI indicator is a momentum oscillator, and it is one of the top forex trading indicators.

 A divergence occurs when the RSI indicator forms highs and lows that diverge from the current highs and lows on the price.

-While a bearish divergence occurs when the RSI forms a series of two falling highs that corresponds with two rising highs on the price.
+While a bearish divergence occurs when the RSI forms a series of two falling highs corresponding with two rising highs on the price.

 Although both of these seem the same at first glance, they do have slight differences.

 The RSI and the stochastic both display over-bought and over-sold regions.
-But unlike the stochastic oscillator, RSI tracks over-bought and oversold regions using the velocity of price movements and recent price levels.
+But unlike the stochastic oscillator, RSI tracks over-bought and oversold regions using the velocity of price movements and current price levels.

-The RSI indicator is a lagging indicator.
+The RSI indicator is lagging.
 Lagging indicators are indicators that stall behind current price action.

 This indicator lags because it compares recent price gains against price losses.